ten0s/ten0s.github.io/_posts/2024-10-05-velisp-self-extracting-archive-en.md

 As a prove of concept, I suggest to use **Windows**'s native **IExpress** application, which serves this exact purpose.

-For example, let's create self-extracting archive for [Calculator](https://github.com/ten0s/velisp/tree/master?tab=readme-ov-file#run-code-from-file).
+For example, let's create a self-extracting archive for [Calculator](https://github.com/ten0s/velisp/tree/master?tab=readme-ov-file#run-code-from-file).

 Copy **Calculator**'s source files **calc.lsp**, **calc.dcl** and **util.lsp** to some working directory.